Now in development, our Junior Speakers League (formerly Skill Builders) club charters will be available soon. Join our list for updates.

 Drop off member, or observe from the side or rear of the room.
 No verbal interjection during the meeting, unless at request of club chairperson.

-I don’t feel confident to teach children with special needs.
+I don’t feel confident because I have never taught a class.
 Should I still get a charter?

-While still in development, the materials have been created to allow you to manage a club of children who meet the readiness guidelines outlined here.
+The materials have been created to allow you to manage a club of children who meet the readiness guidelines outlined here.
 The degree of readiness suggested should permit a competent adult to supervise a club without too much difficulty.
-With the requirement of a parent or other aide for each child who needs assistance, you should find that you can manage a club easily.
-If you cannot, the child would probably not be considered “ready.”
+With the requirement of a parent or other aide for a child who requires assistance, you should find that you can manage a club easily.
+If you cannot, one or more of the children would probably not be considered “ready.”